c-sp/age/README.md

 # AGE - Another Gameboy Emulator

 AGE is a Gameboy emulator aiming at accuracy and usability.
+It is written in C++ and makes use of [Qt](https://www.qt.io) for platform independence.

 AGE allows you to:
 - run ***Gameboy*** and ***Gameboy Color*** roms.